-Factors or Outside Influences Affecting Results -ESD's HHW program is free to all residential property owners within the department's Solid Waste Management Area.
+Factors or Outside Influences Affecting Results - ESD's HHW program is free to all residential property owners within the department's Solid Waste Management Area.
 Since the County's adoption of the Minnesota PaintCare Program, businesses and homeowners have been utilizing free paint disposal opportunities through the HHW program and other local commercial vendors participating in the PaintCare program.
-In 2022, the Department received reimbursement of \$44,391.50 from the PaintCare Program to help offset collection, haulage and disposal costs associated with the department's HHW program.
+In 2023, the Department received reimbursement of \$33,401.72 from the PaintCare Program to help offset collection, haulage and disposal costs associated with the department's HHW program.

-Changes to Meet Target for 2023 - The HHW collection facilities in Virginia and Hibbing were completely open to the public in 2022.
-The Department notifies citizens through the department's webpage, Facebook and print and radio advertising.
-In 2022, a targeted radio advertisement was designed to address the increasing number of rechargeable batteries causing minor fires on the Regional Landfill's working face, encouraging recycling and proper disposal of these items.
+Changes to Meet Target for 2024 - The Department notifies citizens through the department's webpage, Facebook and print and radio advertising.
+In 2023, a targeted radio advertisement was designed to address the increasing number of rechargeable batteries causing minor fires on the Regional Landfill's working face, encouraging recycling and proper disposal of these items.
+That advertising has continued.
 The current goal would be to have additional targeted hazardous waste advertisements based on the wastes, and the customers.
 The Department will continue to conduct three summer Very Small Quantity Generator (VSQG) remote collections through the B-Clean program, in addition to year-round scheduled appointments at the HHW facility located at the Regional Landfill.

 Measure - Increase the number of tons of materials recycled and sold at the County Recycling Facility.
-Decrease the amounts of materials rejects from the recycling facility which goes to the landfill.
+Decrease the amounts of material rejects from the recycling facility which goes to the landfill.

 Performance Target - Measure the total tons that are rejected and decrease that amount by 1% per year.

 Increase recycling roll-off container weights per pull.